 Understanding Veteran Owned Logo Design

-Veteran-owned businesses often try to distinguish themselves by using colors, typography, and images that let potential clients know that their owners have served in the military.
-Communicating this through a well-made veteran logo design can attract other veterans, not to mention patriotic citizens who want to support veteran-owned businesses run by national heroes.
+Most importantly, veteran-owned businesses often try to distinguish themselves by using colors, typography, and images that let potential clients know that their owners have served in the military.
+Furthermore, communicating this through a well-made veteran logo design can attract other veterans, not to mention patriotic citizens who want to support veteran-owned businesses run by national heroes.

 As you think about logo design, consider what has worked well for other businesses.
-You may want to use those examples as guides, or you may want to create a unique brand by steering clear of elements commonly used by other veterans.
-Remember that your own logo design should be unique to set you apart from other businesses.
+After all, you may want to use those examples as guides, or you may want to create a unique brand by steering clear of elements commonly used by other veterans.
+Remember that your own veteran logo design should be unique to set you apart from other businesses.

 Colors for Veteran-Owned Business Logos